 Americans love their road trips, especially across the West to tour the national parks and quintessential mountain landscapes of the Rockies and the Cascades.
 We drive hundreds of miles across broad shrubby expanses in search of jagged peaks, often overlooking the enchantments spread out right before us.
 These in-between lands — known as the Sagebrush Sea — are a collage of shrubs, grasses and forbs and teem with iconic wildlife some of whom live nowhere else and depend entirely on this habitat for survival.

-While the greater sage-grouse, with its spectacular mating dance, is perhaps the most well known, an estimated 350 species of wildlife — including nearly 200 migratory and western birds, migrating mule deer and pronghorn, and 630 species of conservation concern — reside within the Sagebrush Sea.
+While the greater sage-grouse, with its spectacular mating dance, is perhaps the most well-known, hundreds of wildlife species — including nearly 200 migratory and western birds, migrating mule deer and pronghorn — reside within the Sagebrush Sea.
 Powerful raptors like the golden eagle soar over the vast expanses while other carnivores, like weasels, badgers, cougars and wolves, prowl through the vegetation — all trying to survive in this complex, intricate and fragile place.

 The sagebrush, of which there are many varieties, anchors this landscape.
 Sagebrush are like parents of the sagebrush sea, providing home, refuge and sustenance to other plants and wildlife.
 A combination of deep taproot and shallow diffuse root system enables the sagebrush to extract moisture and nutrients from deep in the soil column and then make them available to nearby grasses and forbs sheltering under the sagebrush’s protective canopy.
 Its protein-rich leaves sustain wildlife through the harsh winter months when smaller plants are buried deep in snow.